Released on September 7, 2018

-- Tickets listed for sale without specific seat numbers;
+- listed for sale without specific seat numbers; and

-- Tickets listed in U.S. dollar amounts; and
+- listed in U.S. dollar amounts for a Canadian show.

 If consumers wish to file a formal complaint about ticket sales, they can contact the Consumer Protection Division toll free at 1-877-880-5550 or by email at email@example.com.